M-earnest/docker_workshop/workshop/advanced/data.md

 ### Mounting data inside and outside of your container

-Well, all of you should have heard about mounting before in our [quickstart](basics/quickstart.md) section.
+Well, all of you should have heard plenty about mounting in our [quickstart](basics/quickstart.md) section.
 Once again, **mounting** describes a mapping from paths outside the container (e.g. your local machine or online data repositories) to paths inside the container.

 <br>
 Now, who remembers the flag we have to use within the `docker run` command to enable **mounting** ? ...